How To Fix 'LLDB: Couldn't IRGen Expression' Without Source Code

 // Copy and paste generated interface from Xcode here

-To verify the manually created swiftinterface
+To verify the manually created swiftinterface file, try to regenerate a swiftmodule from it with:

 swift -frontend \